 , ligament and tendon reconstruction, tissue scaffolds

-, and soft tissue stabilization
+, and soft tissue stabilization.

-Knitted applications include surgical meshes
+Knitted medical applications include surgical meshes

 , adhesion barriers, abdominal wall repair, and cranial facial repair.
+Technical applications include antenna mesh

 Braiding is the intertwining of three or more yarns (using one or more materials) in a diagonally overlapping pattern.
 Braids can be formed over mandrels of varying shapes to produce near-net shape structures.
 The process provides unrivalled variability of process parameters, yielding differing physical and mechanical properties.
 Braiding enables any number or combination of yarns or wires from 3 to 192 ends.
+Key characteristics include high radial expansion and strength, flexibility, and controlled porosity.

 Braided applications include sutures, stents